-- 4.15 Given the recognised sensitivity of semi-natural habitat types to nutrient enrichment, it is worth noting that many Protected Sites are already experiencing elevated levels of atmospheric nitrogen deposition that exceed recognised thresholds ('critical loads and levels') below which harmful effects on sensitive UK habitats will not occur to a significant level (Air Pollution Information System at www.apis.ac.uk).
-This includes those sites designated for their ancient semi-natural woodland types, sites which may be particularly attractive to gamebird releasing. - 4.16 It is estimated that the critical loads for nitrogen are already being exceeded on more than 90% of all UK woodland (Dragosits,2006). which can result in changes to the natural chemistry of its substrate, accelerating or damaging plant growth, altering its vegetation structure and composition and causing the loss of sensitive typical species associated with it.
-For ammonia concentrations in air, the current critical level for sites where communities of lichens and bryophytes are a pollution-sensitive and integral component of the habitat, such as some types of ancient woodland, has been set at 1.0μg NH3/m3 (micrograms of ammonia per cubic metre of air) as an annual mean.
-It is estimated that 52% of SPAs, 61% of SACs and 70% of SSSIs in the UK currently exceed this level (Lydia Knight, pers.comm). - 4.17 Ancient semi-natural woodland is defined as an irreplaceable habitat type and the National Planning Policy Framework (NPPF) in England requires that development should avoid the loss or deterioration of such habitats unless there are wholly exceptional reasons (see also Natural England's standing advice on ancient woodland, ancient trees and veteran trees).
+- 4.26 It is estimated that the critical loads for nitrogen are already being exceeded on more than 90% of all UK woodland (Dragosits,2006).
+Which can result in changes to the natural chemistry of its substrate, accelerating or damaging plant growth, altering its vegetation structure and composition and causing the loss of sensitive typical species associated with it.
+For ammonia concentrations in air, the current critical level for sites where communities of lichens and bryophytes are a pollution-sensitive and integral component of the habitat, such as some types of ancient woodland, has been set at 1.0μg NH3/m (micrograms of ammonia per cubic metre of air) as an annual mean.
+It is estimated that 52% of SPAs, 61% of SACs and 70% of SSSIs in the UK currently exceed this level. - 4.27 Ancient semi-natural woodland is defined as an irreplaceable habitat type and the National Planning Policy Framework (NPPF) in England requires that development should avoid the loss or deterioration of such habitats unless there are wholly exceptional reasons (see also Natural England's standing advice on ancient woodland, ancient trees and veteran trees).